No Fun Aloud

 No Fun Aloud is the debut solo studio album by Glenn Frey.
-It was released in 1982 on Asylum.
+It was released in June 1982 on Asylum.

 The album reached #32 on the charts and contained two top 40 singles, "The One You Love" and "I Found Somebody".
 The album was certified Gold by the Recording Industry Association of America (RIAA), selling over 500,000 copies in the United States.